 A report by the National Fire Protection Agency shows heating equipment is the second leading cause of home fires in the United States.
 And 40% of heating equipment fires are caused by space heaters.
 Worse yet, 84% of deaths and 75% of injuries from heating related fires are from use of space heaters.
 That’s over 25,000 fires each year, with the majority happening during the winter months.

+It doesn’t matter if you use a portable electric, kerosene or ceramic space heater.
+The danger remains.
 Electrical cord problems, overloaded circuits and leaving the heater too close to combustible material (curtains, fabric, etc) are some of the main reasons space heaters cause fires.
 Non-electric space heaters have been known to catch their fuel supply on fire either due to careless storage, spills or mechanical malfunctions.
 About 16% of these fires started in a bedroom or a living room/family room/den, which are commonly rooms we see not being as comfortable as the main part of the house.
+Even with safety features like overheat protection and tip over protection, space heaters continue to cause fires.

 Central Heating Systems are Much Safer